HariSekhon/Nagios-Plugins/README.md

 - ```check_ssl_cert.pl``` - SSL certificate checker - checks certificate expiry (days), validates domain, chain of trust, SNI, wildcard domains, SAN certs with multi-domain support.
 Chain of Trust support is important when building your JKS or certificate bundles to include intermediate certs otherwise certain mobile devices don't validate the SSL even though it may work in your desktop browser
 - ```check_whois.pl``` - check domain expiry days left and registration details match expected
-- ```check_aws_s3_file.pl``` - check for the existence of any arbitrary file on AWS S3, eg. to check backups have happened or _SUCCESS placeholder files are present for a job
 - ```check_dns.pl``` - advanced DNS query checker supporting NS records for your public domain name, MX records for your mail servers, SOA, SRV, TXT as well as A and PTR records.
 Can optionally specify `--expected` literal or `--regex` results (which is anchored for security) for strict validation to ensure all records returned are expected and authorized.
 The record, type and result(s) are output along with the DNS query timing perfdata for graphing DNS performance

 ##### Infrastructure - Linux - OS, Network, Puppet, RAID, SSH, Clusters, Yum Security Updates